stephaniecrocker91/instantes/README.md

 When user clicks a on Sign In link on navbar:

-* NavBar displays: App title, Home, Sign In (is in larger font and underlined), and Sign Up link
+* NavBar displays: App title, Home, Sign In (is styled differently to stand out.), and Sign Up link
 * Sign In form containing the following:
     * Form title: Sign In.
     * Username